This site presents a reference view of an IDDAS-compatible implementation.

 Propagation order reflects contribution sequence, not time of claim, assertion, or identity.

 Only eligible activation events may create lineage entries.
-Eligibility requirements are enforced deterministically by the system.
+Eligibility requirements are enforced deterministically by the implementation.

 Each candle is independent.